-Crispy lemon chicken quickly fried in a light batter, featuring a big punch of black pepper and a silky sweet and sour lemon sauce.
+Crispy lemon chicken quickly fried in a light batter, featuring a big punch of black pepper and a silky, sweet and sour lemon sauce.

 Chinese Battered Lemon Chicken

-For many years my favourite dish from a Chinese takeaway was sweet and sour pork balls.
+For many years, my favourite dish from a Chinese takeaway was sweet and sour pork balls.

-The crispy batter that goes kinda chewy when you slather over the sauce was definitely my kina vibe.
+The crispy batter that goes kinda chewy when you slather it over the sauce was definitely my kina vibe.

-As I have got older my sweet tooth has definitely diminished and this Chinese crispy lemon chicken has the same vibe but with much more pronounced sour flavours.
+As I have got older, my sweet tooth has definitely diminished, and this Chinese crispy lemon chicken has the same vibe but with much more pronounced sour flavours.

-This recipe uses the same batter that I use for my sweet and sour pork balls but the chicken gets a flavour punch.
+This recipe uses the same batter that I use for my sweet and sour pork balls, but the chicken gets a flavour punch.

 I add lots of black pepper and lemon zest to it before it gets battered and fried.